superhsuSFX/signalfx-agent/docs/Smart-Agent-quick-install.md

 ### Single Host

-Your SignalFx API Token can be obtained from the Organization->Access Token tab in SignalFx.
+Your SignalFx API Token can be obtained from the Organization Settings -> Access Tokens tab in SignalFx.

 Certain installation statements include YOUR_SIGNALFX_REALM.
 If this value is not set, SignalFx assumes your organization is in the us0 realm.
-To determine if you are in a different realm and need to supply your realm value in those statements, check your profile page in the SignalFx web application.
+To determine if you are in a different realm and need to supply your realm value in those statements, check your [profile page](https://docs.signalfx.com/en/latest/getting-started/get-around-ui.html#user-profile-avatar-and-color-theme) in the SignalFx web application.

 The Smart Agent for Linux contains a Java JRE runtime and a Python runtime, so there are no additional dependency requirements.